joeclark-phd/data-engineers-manual/manuscript/chapter03.md

 Compared to other kinds of programmers, database developers operate under an important constraint: the data sticks around.
-If you're programming some other kind of system, such as a shell script, a web page, or a game, you can throw away and re-write your code as many times as you like, iterating on new features and bug fixes, re-running and testing your code as many times as you like.
+If you're programming some other kind of system, such as a shell script, a web page, or a game, you can discard and re-write your code as many times as you like, iterating on new features and bug fixes, re-running and testing your code as many times as you like.
 But data in a database persists from one run to the next.
-If you want to change the structure of the data, you cannot just implement changes for future data but must also carefully bring the *existing* data up-to-date with the new structure.
+If you want to change the structure of the data, you cannot just implement those changes for *future* data but must also carefully bring the *existing* data up-to-date with the new structure.

 Consequently, decisions made in the initial